patmorin/us/responses-jctb-i.md

 **Author's Response**

 The purpose of the discuss here is to highlight the fact that, although centered chromatic number and vertex-ranking number are the same, the situation changes immediately when we switch to "local" versions of these problems.
-We have added some text here to point out that a $p$-centered colouring assigns a unique colour to every path of length at most $2p$.
+We have added some text here to point out that a $p$-centered colouring assigns at least one unique colour to every path of length at most $2p-1$.
+This condition is comparable that satisfied by $(2p-1)$-ranking, which requires that every path of length $2p-1$ assigns a unique maximum colour to every such path.

 **Referee 2 Comment**